We may earn commission from affiliate links →

 A busy traffic intersection, all four corners have their own architectural and cultural landmark.
 First of all, there’s the appropriate School of Architecture at the University of Bucharest.
 Then, there’s the Bucharest National Theater.

-Other landmarks are Neoclassical Coltea Hospital and church and the astounding Sutu Palace, which houses the Bucharest History Museum.
+Other landmarks are the Neoclassical Coltea Hospital and church and the astounding Sutu Palace, which houses the Bucharest History Museum.

 In terms of things to do in Bucharest, University Square is one of the main areas in the city.